lisa-paul/DSIarXivmetadata/README.md

 > Current baseline prediction accuracy is approximately 26%, reflecting the inherent imbalance in the original dataset, but this accuracy may vary across different data chunks and cannot be guaranteed for future research imports.

->Additionally, the NLP model, in its current state, did not yield useful results.
+> Additionally, the NLP model, in its current state, did not yield useful results.

+> Next Steps before Project Expansion:
+  1. need to fix code errors
+  2. Recommend grouping categories into "most common ten" vs "other", to binarize the prediction in order to speed up results

 <br><hr><br>
 ## Sources